Chloe Kim: 2022 Winter Olympics

+Laax Open

+Kim has five Laax Open titles.
+On January 18, 2025 at the Laax Open, Kim became the first woman to land a double cork 1080 in a snowboard halfpipe competition, landing a cab double cork 1080.

 In popular culture

 Kim was featured on the cover of Sports Illustrated following her Olympic gold medal win.
 Her appearance on a special edition of the Kellogg's Corn Flakes box set a new record for "fastest-selling cereal box in Kellogg Company history."

 In 2018, Mattel began producing a Shero Barbie in her likeness in a new line of dolls highlighting inspiring women (that also includes Amelia Earhart).
 In February 2019, Kim was featured in Nike's "Dream Crazier" ad with Serena Williams, Simone Biles, Ibtihaj Muhammad, Megan Rapinoe, and other women athletes.
 The ad appeared during the 2019 Oscars.

 In late 2020, Kim competed on season 4 of The Masked Singer as "Jellyfish".
-Kim ultimately made it to the semi-finals of the competition before being unmasked in a triple elimination alongside Tori Kelly as "Seahorse" and Taylor Dayne as "Popcorn".
+Kim ultimately made it to the semi-finals of the competition before being unmasked in a triple elimination alongside Taylor Dayne as "Popcorn" and Tori Kelly as "Seahorse".

 In March 2022, she was added to the game Fortnite as a playable character as part of the game's icon series.

 Awards and honors

 In July 2018, Kim won three ESPYs for Best Female Athlete, Best Female Olympian, and Best Female Action Sports Athlete.
+She won the Best Female Action Sports Athlete ESPY Award three years in a row.

-Kim was also included in Time magazine's 100 Most Influential People of 2018.
+In 2018, Kim was also included in Time magazine's list of 100 Most Influential People.
+Kim was awarded Laureus World Action Sportsperson of the Year two times in a row (2019–2020).
+In 2025, Kim made it to the Madame Tussauds Hot 100 list, recognizing her as a cultural icon.

 Personal life

-Kim was admitted to Princeton University in 2018 but deferred the offer of admission until 2019.
-She struggled with her fame at Princeton for a period of time, and decided to return to competitive snowboarding prior to the 2022 Olympics.
+Kim was admitted to Princeton University in 2018, but deferred the offer of admission until 2019.
+She struggled with her fame at Princeton for a period of time and decided to return to competitive snowboarding prior to the 2022 Olympics.

 Family

-Kim is a second-generation Korean-American; her parents, Boran Yun Kim and Jong Jin Kim, emigrated from South Korea during the country's authoritarian era.
+Kim is a second-generation Korean-American; her parents, Boran Yoon Kim and Jong Jin Kim, emigrated from South Korea during the country's authoritarian era.
 Her father first arrived with just $800 in cash and worked minimum-wage jobs, eventually earning a college degree at the El Camino College in manufacturing engineering technology.
 He eventually quit his job to help his daughter pursue her snowboarding career.

 Kim has extended family living in South Korea, where she competed in the 2018 Winter Olympics.
 Her relatives, including her grandmother, watched her compete for the first time at the Olympics.
 Kim stated, "I have this different opportunity because I'm Korean-American, but I'm riding for the States. ...
 I'm starting to understand that I can represent both countries."